-But there are no two ways about it: routine nail trimming is a necessary, long-term investment in your dog’s health and hygiene.
-On the other hand, nail neglect is a clear sign of future problems and even unnecessary surgical expenses.
+But there are no two ways: routine nail trimming is a necessary, long-term investment in your dog’s health and hygiene.
+On the other hand, nail neglect is a clear sign of future problems and unnecessary surgical expenses.

 Cutting your dog’s claws is more than a cosmetic chore.
 Nor is it just a measure to prevent door scratches and other house damage.
 Unclipped toenails can cause pain, injury, and infection.
-Neglecting overgrown nails can even put your dog at risk of orthopedic and postural problems.
+Neglecting overgrown nails can put your dog at risk of orthopaedic and postural problems.

 Let’s see how to make the grooming process much easier.

 How to sedate an uncooperative / aggressive dog?

 In the UK, a licensed veterinarian should only sedate a dog for nail clipping.
 They may use oral or injectable sedation and will determine the appropriate method and dose based on the individual dog’s size, age, and health status.

 However, if you’re willing to use home remedies and other less potent options, you can sedate your dog at home.
 Here’s how.

 NOTE: Make sure your dog is well-fed and healthy before you sedate him, or it could lead to other issues.

 Antihistamines (diphenhydramine) are designed for humans to treat the effects of allergies with one usable sideeffect – drowsiness.
 Benadryl and Nytol are example brands commonly used in the UK.